Joromo/alx-system_engineering-devops/0x00-shell_basics/README.md

-this scripts is usedto list absolute file paths
+pwd is used to list absolute file paths ls is used to list file in a directory